GeoPackage Specification Deep Dive

 cursor.execute("""

-INSERT INTO gpkg_contents
+INSERT OR IGNORE INTO gpkg_contents

 (table_name, data_type, identifier, srs_id, min_x, min_y, max_x, max_y)